 Multiple immigration enforcement operations take place in Los Angeles

-Immigration enforcement operations involving Homeland Security Investigations, the DEA and the FBI are underway Friday in the Westlake District, downtown Los Angeles, and South Los Angeles.
+Immigration enforcement operations involving Homeland Security Investigations, the DEA and the FBI took place on Friday in the Westlake District, downtown Los Angeles, and South Los Angeles.

 Yasmeen Pitts O'Keefe, a spokesperson for HSI said federal agents were executing search warrants in downtown Los Angeles related to the "harboring of people illegally in the country."